 “Tour de Boteco” Pubs Tour

 If you like pub food you will love this experience!
-The Boteco Tour is a guided tour on best bars in Curitiba and promotes interaction between the participants.
+The Boteco Tour is a guided tour to the best bars in Curitiba and it promotes interaction between the participants.

 The value is approximately R$ 80, there are 8 itinerary options and the meeting point, days and times may vary.
 So check out the schedule and sign up on their website.